-Gigi Hadid’s Twitter Account Was Hacked & Racist tweets Were Posted
+Gigi Hadid’s Twitter Account Was Hacked & Racist Tweets Were Posted

 Yes, model Gigi Hadid’s Twitter account was hacked, and no, the racist tweets were not posted by her.
 Hadid is sending a message to all of her followers that she has changed her password and gotten her account back under her control.

-The Daily Mailsaid that Hadid’s Twitter account was hacked on Friday by someone who filled her page with random racist messages that shocked her fans.
+The Daily Mail said that Hadid’s Twitter account was hacked on Friday by someone who filled her page with random racist messages that shocked her fans.

 Just a few of the messages praised Germany and Donald Trump.

-“Yall n***** on some other s***, I wish Germany won World War II, Hitler did nothing wrong.”
+“Yall n***** on some other s***, I wish Germany won World War II, Hitler did nothing wrong,” a tweet read.

-Just in case her fans hadn’t figured it out, the supermodel posted “Hope it goes without saying… my Twitter was hacked.”
+Just in case her fans hadn’t figured it out, the supermodel posted a note about the alleged hacking.

 Hadid’s hacker also invited her followers to a meet and greet, and even though the model has marched against Donald Trump’s immigration policies, the person tweeted that Donald Trump is the best president, and she plans to vote for him in the next election.